Mobile Menu

 Nurture means how your puppy was raised by the breeder.

-For example, did a puppy get a lot of human contact?
+Did a puppy get a lot of human contact?
 Was the puppy around children?
+Did the breeder begin training for your puppy?

 Nurture means how the Mother treated the puppies in general.

-For example, was the mother attentive or aloof?
-How many weeks did she let the puppies nurse.
+Was the mother attentive or aloof?
+How many weeks did she let the puppies nurse?

 Nurture means where they stood in the pecking order with their siblings and how they were treated by their siblings.

-For example, was a puppy the runt?
+Was a puppy the runt?
 Did they get bullied a lot by their brothers and sisters?
-Were they the biggest and got to push everyone else around.
+Were they the biggest and got to push everyone else around?

 The biggest part of nurture you can control is how to work with your dog once they come home with you (as a puppy or an adult).

-Examples of the influeces you can have on your Dachshund’s personality are…
+Examples of the influences you can have on your Dachshund’s personality and behavior through training and socialization are…

 The Dachshund’s personality trait of “watchdog” means that they bark to alert their owner any time they perceive a threat.